rlespinasse/github-slug-action/SECURITY.md

 ## Reporting a Vulnerability

-You can report a Vulnerability by [my email](mailto:romain.lespinasse@gmail.com).
+You can report a Vulnerability by creating a (https://github.com/rlespinasse/github-slug-action/security/advisories)[draft security advisory] in this project.

-_Vulnerability stages :_

-- Reported,
-- Confirmed (or declined),
-- Fixed on maintained version series.

-After a vulnerability fix, an GitHub issue will be created as document this vulnerability.
+If the vulnerability is confirm, a fix will be produce and the advisory will be publish.